-Kathryn’s practice focuses on advising clients on privacy and cybersecurity issues, including compliance with U.S. and European privacy and data protection laws and strategies for implementing AI and other emerging technologies.
+Kathryn’s practice focuses on advising clients on complex privacy, cybersecurity, and data strategy matters, including compliance with U.S. and global data protection laws and the deployment of AI and emerging technologies.

 Kathryn received her J.D. from New York University (NYU) School of Law, where she served on the Journal of Legislation & Public Policy.
 During law school, she completed a U.S. policy internship with Access Now, where she conducted research on dark patterns, facial recognition, AI, and data protection.
 She externed with the New York Attorney General’s Office in the Bureau of Internet and Technology and spent two semesters engaged in clinical work for the American Civil Liberties Union’s Speech, Privacy & Technology Project via NYU’s Technology Law & Policy Clinic.